NikitaEdin/SET08103_2024-5/DOCS/UseCase/Capital-UseCase.md

-# Use Case: 03 Produce a City Report
+# Use Case: 03 Produce a Capital City Report
 # Information
 ## Goal
 The organisation wants a report on Capital Cities with the report containing: Name, Country, Population of each Capital City in the database.